Toni Morrison was born 18 February 1931 and died 5 August 2019.

 - I would solve a lot of literary problems just thinking about a character in the subway, where you can’t do anything anyway.

 - We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.

-Toni Morrison is an American novelist, editor, and professor.
-She is best known for The Bluest Eye, Song of Solomon, and Beloved.
+Toni Morrison was an American novelist, editor, and professor.
+She was best known for The Bluest Eye, Song of Solomon, and Beloved.
 She was awarded the Nobel Prize in Literature, and she received the Pulitzer Prize for Beloved.
 She was honoured with the Presidential Medal of Freedom in 2012.